UBS names Palmer head of equity capital markets Americas

 UBS ranked fourth in global equity capital markets league tables during the first quarter of 2013, up from seventh during the same period last year, according to Thomson Reuters data.

-The bank recently led the initial public offering for Norwegian Cruise Line Holdings Ltd, which raised $446.5 million for the cruise operator in January.
+The bank recently led the initial public offering for Norwegian Cruise Line Holdings Ltd (NCLH.O), which raised $446.5 million for the cruise operator in January.